KAVINPRABHAKAR/KAVINPRABHAKAR/README.md

 # 🚀 About Me

 * 🔭 Focused on Backend Development using Python
-* 🌱 Currently learning Cloud & DevOps technologies
-* 🧠 Practicing Data Structures & Algorithms regularly
+* 🌱 Improving problem-solving and backend architecture skills
 * ⚡ Interested in scalable backend systems and API development
 * 🎯 Looking for opportunities as a Python Backend Developer